seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** weird that Sony didn't try and buy us.

 I mean it was interesting, GameSpy ended up being sort of the last standing, ironically of the middleware plays in the multiplayer space.
-I mean, and then you had things like sort of X-Fire that emerged, which wasn't, which wasn't in the lobby space, but was quite adjacent to all that.
+I mean, and then you had things like sort of Xfire that emerged, which wasn't, which wasn't in the lobby space, but was quite adjacent to all that.

 **Sean:** it's kind of like Discord these days.

-**Dylan:** X-Fire was absolutely the precursor to Discord, no doubt.
-And in fact, at one point we'd had conversations with X-Fire to merge, which would have been extremely interesting.
-But then two weeks later, X-Fire got acquired by Viacom.
+**Dylan:** Xfire was absolutely the precursor to Discord, no doubt.
+And in fact, at one point we'd had conversations with Xfire to merge, which would have been extremely interesting.
+But then two weeks later, Xfire got acquired by Viacom.

 **Sean:** Who probably killed it.